AN OUTLINE HISTORY OF PALEOLITHIC STUDIES IN MONGOLIA

 Organization and Principal Results of the First Joint Mongolian-Russian-American Archaeological Expedition in 1995

 Due to changes in the USSR’s political and economic situation, field investigations conducted by Russian researchers in Mongolia ceased in 1989.
 Negotiations aimed at forming a joint trilateral archaeological expedition to study Mongolia’s Stone Age prehistory were initiated in 1994 by Professor J. W. Olsen on the American side and by Academician A. P. Derevianko on the Russian side.
 Their initiative was supported by the President of the Mongolian Academy of Sciences, Academician D. Baatar and the Director of the MAS Institute of History, Professor A. Ochir.
-On 15 June 1995, an agreement specifying the creation of the Joint Mongolian-Russian-American Archaeological Expedition (JMRAAE) with an initial term of five years (1995-1999) was signed in Ulaanbaatar by representatives of the Institute of Archaeology and Ethnography of the Siberian Branch of the Russian Academy of Sciences, the Department of Anthropology of the University of Arizona, and the Institute of History of the Mongolian Academy of Sciences.
+On 15 June 1995, an agreement specifying the creation of the Joint Mongolian-Russian-American Archaeological Expedition (JMRAAE) with an initial term of five years (1995-1999) was signed in Ulaanbaatar by representatives of the Institute of Archaeology and Ethnography of the Siberian Branch of the Russian Academy of Sciences, the Department (now School) of Anthropology of the University of Arizona, and the Institute of History of the Mongolian Academy of Sciences.

 The creation of this joint trilateral expedition was a logical extension of the 70-year history of Paleolithic studies in Mongolia.
 The balanced, collaborative efforts of scientists from all three countries provided the opportunity to conduct complex, long-term excavations of stratified localities, to search for new quarry sites, workshops and settlements, and to combine the efforts of a wide range of experts undertaking subsequent laboratory analyses.

-Russian team on the way to Mongolia
+Russian team on the road to Mongolia

 Paleolithic sites in the arid zones of Central Eurasia are of a specific character: many localities are mixed surface aggregates; palimpsests of human behavior.
 The thorough investigation of sites in clearly stratified contexts is required in order to establish the dynamics and chronology of Paleolithic industries in this complex region.